kaydeeXD/Youtube-adview-Prediction/README.md

 and hyperparameters.
 Experiment a little.
 Use keras.
 9. Pick the best model based on error as well as generalisation.
-10.Save your model and predict on the test set.
+10. Save your model and predict on the test set.